maxistar/tonwalletapp/readme.md

   - [ ] list of wallet types
 - [ ] wallet activity
   - [ ] show transactions and new icon
+    - [ ] show real transactions
+    - [ ] make the list look like on the mock
 - [ ] send dialog
   - [ ] send money
 - [ ] receive dialog